 Note: These data differ from the data in Table 9.2 because that table contains data on ALL domestic AND international air carrier energy use and passenger-miles.

 General aviation

-Btu per passenger-mile - General aviation energy use divided by passenger-miles.
+Btu per passenger-mile - Data are not available.

 Energy use - See Energy Use Sources, p.
-A-11.
+A-14.
 Data series shown in Table 9.3.

-Passenger-miles - (Data past 2000 not available.)
-Eno Foundation for Transportation,
+Passenger-miles - Data are not available.